coinjinja/coinview-python-sdk/README.md

 ### Client & Server API

-To run a dApp on CoinView platform, both [client-side API](https://github.com/coinjinja/coinview-js-sdk) handling user interaction and the server-side API dealing with authentication, verification and executing token transfers will be needed.
+To run a dApp on CoinView platform, both client-side API ([document](https://github.com/coinjinja/coinview-js-sdk)) handling user interaction and the server-side API ([document](https://coinjinja.github.io/coinview-python-sdk/)) dealing with authentication, verification and executing token transfers will be needed.
 The client-side API is written in pure Javascript and can be easily debugged in normal browser environment.

 ### Installation